 How to Prepare Yerba Mate Like Regular Tea

-- Strain and serve – remove the infuser or press the plunger down to separate leaves from liquid.
+- Remove the infuser or press the plunger to separate the leaves.

 Refreshing Iced Yerba Mate Recipe